 Lancaster University offers a range of programmes, some of which follow a structured study programme, and others which offer the chance for you to devise a more flexible programme.
 We divide academic study into two sections - Part 1 (Year 1) and Part 2 (Year 2, 3 and sometimes 4).
 For most programmes Part 1 requires you to study 120 credits spread over at least three modules which, depending upon your programme, will be drawn from one, two or three different academic subjects.
 A higher degree of specialisation then develops in subsequent years.
 For more information about our teaching methods at Lancaster visit our Teaching and Learning section.

 Information contained on the website with respect to modules is correct at the time of publication, but changes may be necessary, for example as a result of student feedback, Professional Statutory and Regulatory Bodies' (PSRB) requirements, staff changes, and new research.

 Required Subjects A level Mathematics or Further Mathematics grade A

 GCSE Mathematics grade B or 6, English Language grade B or 6

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.

 International Baccalaureate 35 points overall with 16 points from the best 3 Higher Level subjects including 6 in HL Mathematics

-BTEC Considered alongside A level Mathematics grade A
+BTEC May be considered alongside A level Mathematics and Further Mathematics with at least one at grade A

 We welcome applications from students with a range of alternative UK and international qualifications, including combinations of qualification.
 Further guidance on admission to the University, including other qualifications that we accept, frequently asked questions and information on applying, can be found on our general admissions webpages.